 On August 27, 2018, IPTC established a nonprofit corporation, the Indianapolis Public Transportation Foundation, Inc. (Foundation), which is legally separate from IPTC and whose purpose is to promote mobility for the citizens in the Indianapolis-area community by connecting resources and investing in programs and services that enhance accessibility and quality of life.
+The Foundation's board members are appointed entirely by the IPTC Board, and its operations are meant for the exclusive benefit of IPTC.
 The Foundation is considered a blended component unit and is therefore reported as if it is part of IPTC.